ashwinpazhoor21/Simple_HTML_Project/README.md

 # Simple HTML Project

-Made with Python and Javascript
+Made with HTML and CSS